sjparkinson/uncomplicated.systems/_posts/2018-06-28-canyoneering-and-rafting-in-montenegro.md

 1:45pm, and if I can find a barber I _really_ could do with a haircut.

+~2:00pm, I didn't find that barber.
+But I did meet up with another person on the trip, then headed back to the airport for our drive into Montenegro.

 ### Friday

 We spend the day rafting down the Tara river, crossing into Bosnia for the launch point.
 There had been a lot of rain recently so there was a huge amount of water moving downstream.